-We have audited the financial statements of CWC Communications Limited (the 'company') for the year ended 31 December 2020 which comprises the profit and loss account and statement of other comprehensive income, balance sheet, statement of changes in equity and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of CWC Communications Limited (the 'company') for the year ended 31 December 2021 which comprises the profit and loss account and statement of other comprehensive income, the balance sheet, the statement of changes in equity and notes to the financial statements, including significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 101 'Reduced Disclosure Framework' (United Kingdom Generally Accepted Accounting Practice).